New Mexico state Dem leader resigns amid racketeering, money-laundering probe

 Stapleton oversees career technical education for Albuquerque Public Schools, the largest school district in the state and the top employer in Albuquerque.
 She is on administrative leave.

-District Superintendent Scott Elder’s allegations of "fraud" prompted the investigation into Stapleton’s conduct earlier this year connected to her dealings with Robotics Management Learning Systems LLC, a company that provides computer software to the district.
+District Superintendent Scott Elder’s allegations of fraud prompted the investigation into Stapleton’s conduct earlier this year, connected to her dealings with Robotics Management Learning Systems LLC, a company that provides computer software to the district.

-"Our previous system did not establish adequate controls over this employee," Elder wrote in an email to district employees earlie this week.
+"Our previous system did not establish adequate controls over this employee," Elder wrote in an email to district employees earlier this week.
 "The internal processes failed to stop this fraud.
 For this, I apologize to you and the public.
 Most of all, I apologize to our students and their families.
 I’m deeply sorry for the harm done as a result of this."

 Stapleton told the district the company provided a unique interactive program called CyberQuest, giving it as a justification for sole-source contracting, according to a search warrant affidavit released Wednesday.
 The district said the program appeared to be a standardized online quiz that wasn’t used by many students.